jessvan/Morgen/md/HP-HowTo.md

 *The cover.jpg image belongs in the epub folder

-### Three key things an epub developer needs to have right
+### Three Key Things an Epub Developer Needs to Get Right

 A successful epub has been visually styled (with css and a cover), correctly classified (with metadata), and validated.